guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 00000111
 {% endhighlight %}

-The comunication between phases is made using some kind of representation.
+The communication between phases is made using some kind of representation.
-The **source file** is the input of the lexican analyzer and its output is a **stream of tokens**.
+The **source file** is the input of the lexical analyzer and its output is a **stream of tokens**.
 The syntax analyzer and the semantic analyzer are sometimes mixed in the same module.